-I bought this heirloom tomato from a farm stand just down the road.
-The friendly gentleman who rung us up, also helped us pick the best one from the lot to be eaten that very afternoon.
-It was hands down one of the best tomatoes I’ve ever eaten.
+To make this Farm Stand Heirloom Tomato Bruschetta, I bought this heirloom tomato from a farm stand just down the road.
+The man who rung us up, also helped us pick the best one from the lot to be eaten that very afternoon.
+It was one of the best tomatoes I’ve ever eaten.

 Grown, picked, and eaten all within a two mile radius.